grammyjs/website/site/docs/guide/commands.md

 > Revisit the deep linking section in the [Introduction for Developers](https://core.telegram.org/bots#deep-linking) written by the Telegram team.

-When a user visits `https://t.me/your_bot_name?start=payload`, their Telegram client will show a START button that (when clicked) sends the string from the URL parameter along with the message, in this example, the message text will be `"/start payload"`.
+When a user visits `https://t.me/your_bot_name?start=payload`, their Telegram client will show a START button that (when clicked) sends the string from the URL parameter along with the message.
+The message text will be `"/start payload" in this example.
-Telegram clients will not show the payload to the user (they will only see `"/start"` in the UI), however, your bot will receive it. grammY extracts this payload for you, and provides it under `ctx.match`.
+Telegram clients will not show the payload to the user (they will only see `"/start"` in the UI); however, your bot will receive it. grammY extracts this payload for you, and provides it under `ctx.match`.
 In our example, `ctx.match` would contain the string `"payload"`.

-Deep linking is useful if you want to build a referral system, or track where users discovered your bot.
+Deep linking is useful if you want to build a referral system or track where users discovered your bot.
 For example, your bot could send a channel post with an [inline keyboard](../plugins/keyboard.md#inline-keyboards) button.
 The button contains a URL like the one above, e.g. `https://t.me/your_bot_name?start=awesome-channel-post-12345`.
-When a user clicks on the button underneath the post, their Telegram client will open a chat with your bot, and display the START button as described above.
+When a user clicks on the button underneath the post, their Telegram client will open a chat with your bot, and display the START button described above.
 This way, your bot can identify where a user came from, and that they clicked the button underneath a specific channel post.

 Naturally, you can also embed such links anywhere else: on the web, in messages, in QR codes, etc.